 I like these protein bites for just this very reason.
 They make use of collagen, an animal-based protein that is immensely supportive of gut health, skin health, joint health, as well as general digestive health.
 It may also be beneficial for wound-healing and injury recovery, as well as for promoting quality sleep.
-You can read more about collegen’s benefits, which are many, with Dr. Axe here, Wellness Mama here, or Mark Sisson here.
 Do your research and try to find a collagen that is sourced from grass-fed animals, so that you can feel confident you’ve made a conscious and informed choice.

 The cookie dough protein balls are also grain-free, which can be a nice break for your digestive system and works for those who follow a paleo diet.
 I’ve tried them with peanut butter, almond butter, almond & hazelnut butter, and cashew butter and I’m not stopping yet.
-With the cashew butter?
-Really a strong resemblance to cookie dough.
 The collagen protein gives them a taffy-like chewiness (which makes sense, since collagen is derived from the collagen-rich parts of animals, like bones and cartilage) and the nut butter gives a nice richness.

 I’ve been eating them everyday and I find them immensely useful as a quick snack, especially for those times (aka coming home from work) when I’m hungry, want to quickly feed the cats and then go out on my walk, and need something that feels balanced and filling.
 Having them in the fridge makes me so happy.